brucedkyle/xolv-site/docs/ai-ml-datascience/containers/setupdocker.md

 matplotlib
 ```

-Then you can add the following code to your `dockerfile` to run the requirements.
+Then you can add the following code to your `Dockerfile` to run the requirements.

 ```dockerfile
 # Set the working directory to /app
 WORKDIR /app
 # Copy the current directory contents into the container at /app
 COPY . /app
 # Install any needed packages specified in requirements.txt
 RUN pip install --no-cache-dir -r requirements.txt
 ```